-The Officer Training School staff consists of full-time active duty, Air Force Reserve, and Air National Guard members, including 92 officers, 42 enlisted and nine civilian personnel, as well as nine Air Force Reserve Individual Mobilization Augmentee officers.
-OTS is a group-level command with three squadrons and one Air National Guard detachment that trained 2,848 officers in fiscal year 2016 (1,708 Total Force Officer Training, 985 in Commissioned Officer Training and 155 in Reserve Commissioned Officer Training.
-OTS graduates enter the Air Force in all components: active duty, Air Force Reserve, and Air National Guard).
+The Officer Training School staff consists of full-time active duty, Air Force Reserve, and Air National Guard members, including 106 officers, 42 enlisted and nine civilian personnel, as well as seven Air Force Reserve individual mobilization augmentee officers.
+OTS is a group-level command with three squadrons and one Air National Guard detachment that trained 3,076 officers in fiscal year 2018.
+OTS graduates enter the Air Force in all components: active duty, Reserve, and Guard.

-The $78 million OTS complex on Maxwell Air Force Base, Alabama, consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track, and sports fields.
-Additionally, OTS maintains an Air Expeditionary Force garrison training site, a 200-acre field training facility, confidence course, and two expeditionary assault courses.
-OTS also hosts over 2,000 Air Force Reserve Officer Training Corps cadets during their summer Leadership, Evaluation and Development Course.
+The $78 million OTS complex on Maxwell Air Force Base, Alabama, consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track and sports fields.
+Additionally, OTS maintains an air expeditionary force garrison training site, a 200-acre field training facility, confidence course and two expeditionary assault courses.

 The first OTS class was comprised of 89 trainees, including 11 women.
 Accession numbers have varied over the years from 323 the first year to a high of 7,894 officers in 1967.

-The purpose of Total Force Officer Training is to train and commission second lieutenants to fulfill Air Force active duty, Air Force Reserve and Air National Guard requirements, in partnership with the U.S. Air Force Academy and Air Force ROTC.
-TFOT accession numbers fluctuate in response to variations between projected and actual U.S. Air Force Academy and Air Force ROTC officer accessions, and Air Force end strength requirements.
+The purpose of the officer training course is to train and commission new officers to fulfill Air Force active duty, Reserve and Guard requirements, in partnership with the U.S. Air Force Academy and Air Force Reserve Officer Training Corps.
+Accession numbers fluctuate in response to variations between projected and actual U.S. Air Force Academy and Air Force ROTC officer accessions and Air Force end-strength requirements.

-The TFOT program consists of 30 hours of pre-requisite distance learning and eight weeks of military training and leadership development for college graduates, leading to a commission as a second lieutenant.
-The goal of this training is to instill high standards of conduct and provide cadets with the essential military knowledge and skills needed for effective performance as Air Force leaders.
+The program consists of 30 hours of prerequisite distance learning and eight weeks of military training and leadership development for college graduates.
+The goal of this training is to instill high standards of conduct and provide officer trainees with the essential military knowledge and skills needed for effective performance as Air Force leaders.

 To ensure OTS graduates have the knowledge and skills necessary to become effective Air Force officers, OTS faculty members provide instruction and guidance in critical officership areas such as leadership studies, professional knowledge, communication skills, military studies and field leadership application.

-Most of these new lieutenants attend follow-on training after OTS.
-Training specialties include pilot, navigator, air battle manager, space and missile operations and several other support career fields.
+Most of these new officers attend follow-on training after OTS.
+Training specialties include pilot, navigator, air battle manager, space and missile operations and other career fields.
 The length of training varies according to the specialty.

-The OTS motto "Always with Honor" is reflected in the school’s honor code: "We will not lie, steal or cheat, nor tolerate among us anyone who does."
-The code is a standard of personal conduct for each cadet.
+The OTS motto is "Always with honor," reflected in the school’s honor code: "We will not lie, steal, or cheat, nor tolerate among us anyone who does."
+The code is a standard of personal conduct for each student.
 OTS expects each graduate to adopt the code as the ethical standard maintained throughout their Air Force careers.

 For more information

-For more information on Air Force OTS, visit the OTS web site at http://www.airuniversity.af.mil/holm-center/OTS/.
-If you are interested in a career as an Air Force officer and considering applying to OTS, contact your local Air Force recruiter via the Air Force recruiting web site, http://www.airforce.com.
+For more information on Air Force OTS, visit www.airuniversity.af.edu/Holm-Center/OTS/.
+If you are interested in a career as an Air Force officer and considering applying to OTS, contact your local Air Force recruiter via the Air Force recruiting web site www.airforce.com.
 If you are currently an active duty Air Force enlisted member, contact your base education office or military personnel section.